 Deadpool: Sweet baby Jesus.
 Wish I could just jump in there, roll around in all that cascading white powder.
 Yeah, just get high on all of life's splendor.
 God, I love cocaine.

 - In The Master of Disguise, this was one of the disguises used by Pistachio in a Door Roulette scene; but the scene was cut from the film and only appears in the final cut during the credits.

 - The comedy film Paint centers on the struggles of a painter whose appearance and career are heavily based on Bob Ross.

 - One of Mexican comedian Eugenio Derbez's sketches on his TV shows consisted of this, as "Bob Atros".
 His parody had the added element of Hong Kong Dub, as the dub of The Joy of Painting in Spanish was notorious for paying little or no attention to lip-synching.

-- The Dutch sketch comedy show Koefnoen did a parody of Bob Ross where he paints a person instead of a landscape.
+- The Dutch sketch comedy show Koefnoen did a parody of Bob Ross where he paints a person instead of a landscape (which the real Bob Ross strongly disliked).
 At one point, he even uses his hair as a makeshift brush.

 - Due to the popularity of the Deadpool 2 promotional material (seen above), Funko Pop! produced a vinyl figure of Deadpool as Bob Ross, including a transparent hand-palette and a massive paintbrush.